 Services like the ones above sound great.
 But they stream online – does that mean that you have to be sitting at your computer in order to watch TV Land without cable?

 Not at all!
 Popular streaming devices like Roku, Fire TV, Apple TV, and Chromecast make it easy to get your streaming subscriptions up on your big screen.
 And each of the services listed above makes it easy on owners of all major brands of streaming devices.
 Both DIRECTV NOW and Sling TV offer apps for each of Roku, Fire TV, Apple TV, and Chromecast.
-Sling TV also works on Android TV devices.
+Sling TV also works on Android TV devices; as of this writing, DIRECTV NOW does not, but that could change in the future as they expand their platform support.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: